open-feature/go-sdk/README.md

-# CNCF Open Feature golang-sdk

-The Golang SDK for Openfeature implements the Evaluation API.
-This SDK is currently under development.
+# OpenFeature SDK for Golang

+> :warning: This repository is a placeholder for a future SDK implementation.
+> It is not ready for evaluation